simeononsecurity/simeononsecurity.ch/content/articles/demystifying-wmi-filtering-maximizing-gpo-control/index.en.md

 WMI filtering also supports various conditions and logical operators, such as **AND**, **OR**, and **NOT**, allowing administrators to create more sophisticated filters.
 They can combine multiple properties and values to achieve fine-grained control over GPO application.

-Furthermore, administrators can leverage different **WMI namespaces** to access specific sets of WMI classes and properties.
+Also, administrators can leverage different **WMI namespaces** to access specific sets of WMI classes and properties.
 This flexibility enables them to target GPOs based on a wide range of criteria, including hardware configurations, software installations, network settings, and more.

 To learn more about creating WMI filters and constructing WMI queries, you can refer to the official Microsoft documentation on [WMI Filtering for Group Policy](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/Policy/filtering-the-scope-of-a-gpo).

-By utilizing WMI filtering in GPOs, administrators can effectively tailor the application of GPOs to specific computers or users based on dynamic conditions, enhancing the overall management and control of their IT environments.
+By using WMI filtering in GPOs, administrators can effectively tailor the application of GPOs to specific computers or users based on dynamic conditions, enhancing the overall management and control of their IT environments.

 ## Creating WMI Filters for GPOs

 To create a WMI filter for a GPO, follow these steps: